-Public policy degrees deal with the network of interrelated decisions that lead to the creation of new rules, laws and regulations.
-Public policy makers consider objectives, means and resources they need to use in order to achieve effective and lasting social change.
+Public Policy deals with the network of interrelated decisions that lead to the creation of new rules, laws and regulations.
+Public Policy makers consider objectives, means and resources they need to use in order to achieve effective and lasting social change.
 Proposed policies have to be authorised by legislation, so they need to take into account factors such as relevance, effectiveness, and the interaction with governmental institutions and other policies.

 Public Policy graduates pursue careers in a wide range of sectors including: policy-making and governance, non-profit leadership, international development, social entrepreneurship, strategic and management consulting, public administration and defence, public affairs and communications.Read more